What to do if…

 - You do not need to decide today whether to sue, rebrand, or move registrars.

-- You do not need to “fix security everywhere” right now—focus on the registrar account, the domain-contact email, and DNS/hosting access first.
+- You do not need to fix every security issue everywhere right now; start with the registrar account, domain-contact email, DNS, hosting, and email routing.

-- You do not need to publish a public statement unless there is clear customer risk (for example, phishing from your domain).
+- You do not need to publish a public statement unless there is clear risk to other people, such as phishing, impersonation, or emails being sent from your domain.

 Important reassurance

-This happens to competent people and organisations, often through email compromise or social engineering.
-Acting quickly and keeping good records can materially improve the chance of stopping further changes and recovering control.
+Domain compromise can happen to careful people and competent organisations, often through email compromise, reused access, or social engineering.
+Fast escalation, account locking, and a clear timeline can materially improve your chance of stopping further changes and recovering control.

 Scope note

-This is first-step guidance to stabilise the situation and preserve your ability to recover the domain.
-Later steps (formal disputes, complaints, legal action) may need specialist support.
+These are first steps to stabilise the situation and preserve your ability to recover the domain.
+Later decisions about disputes, complaints, insurance, contracts, or legal action may need specialist help.

 Important note

-This is general information, not legal advice.
-Registrar and registry processes vary by provider and domain type; follow your registrar’s security escalation process and keep evidence in case you need to prove ownership.
+This is general information, not legal, financial, technical, or professional advice.
+Registrar and registry processes vary by provider and domain type, so follow your registrar’s security escalation process and keep evidence in case you need to prove control or ownership.

 Additional Resources